mbasso/asm-dom/README.md

 ### init

 By default asm-dom returns an `init` function that takes an optional configuration object.
-This represents the [Module](https://kripken.github.io/emscripten-site/docs/api_reference/module.html) object passed to emscripten with 2 additional props:
+This represents the [Module](https://kripken.github.io/emscripten-site/docs/api_reference/module.html) object passed to emscripten with 3 additional props:
 - `useWasm`: `true` if you want to force the usage of WebAssembly
 - `useAsmJS`: `true` if you want to force the usage of asm.js
+- `clearMemory`: `true` by default, set it to `false` if you want to free memory manually, for more information see [deleteVNode](#deletevnode).

 By default asm-dom uses WebAssembly if supported, otherwise asm.js